When Will the Sagrada Familia Be Completed?

 Focus on Fundraising

-Ticket sales: They increased the ticket sales as a result of their improved marketing and visitor experiences, which have drawn more people and brought in more money.
+• Ticket sales: They increased ticket sales due to improved marketing and visitor experiences, which have drawn more people and brought in more money.

 Technological Developments